Use these cleaning tips to descale and clean your kettle

 - Swish the mixture around in the electric kettle so that the water and vinegar properly mix.
 If you have been leaving water in your kettle and there is scale build-up on the sides of the kettle, add more of this mixture to cover the limescale.

 - Next, turn the kettle on and bring it to a boil.
 Turn the kettle off and unplug it.

 - Once the kettle is cooled down, roughly 15 minutes, you should be good to clean the outside of the tea kettle.
 Dip your cleaning cloth into the solution of vinegar and water and use it on the outside of the stainless steel kettle.
 Then dry it off with a towel.

-- Next you want to scrub the inside of the kettle.
-It’s likely that the buildup has occurred on the base of the kettle (which is where the and to reach it you will need soft scrub brush
+- Next, you want to scrub the inside of the kettle.
+It’s likely that the buildup has occurred on the base of the kettle (which is where the and to reach it, you will need a soft scrub brush.

 - Pour out the rest of the solution down the drain.